martinduo/GetRichDieBroke/README.md

 The New York Times Business section on April 3, 2021, had a "Pandemic Spurs Interest in Teaching Financial Literacy" article in the "Your Money Advisor" column by Ann Carrns.

-The GetRichDieBroke program can be a great tool for teaching the compounding effects of earnings, taxes, and inflation over time.
-It is a simple interactive financial calculator with sliders that adjust those rates with immediate visual feedback.
+The GetRichDieBroke program is perfect for teaching financial literacy.
+It plots cash flow projections over time with interactive charts.
+It shows the compounding effects of earnings, taxes, and inflation on your money.
+On screen sliders change those rates with immediate visual results.

-Today I'm posting it as open source on GitHub with a MIT license.
+Today I posted it as open source on GitHub with a MIT license.

 Back when I was learning JS I found Danny Goodman's book "Dynamic HTML" from O'Reilly.
 It showed how to work with just HTML and produce a great app.
 That resource helped me write this interactive financial planning program as my first JS hobby project in 1998.
-That program is at GetRichDieBroke.com.
+That program is hosted at GetRichDieBroke.com.

-Now you can run it locally by just loading index.html in a browser.
+You can run it locally by just loading index.html in a browser.

 ## Getting Started